 USAID Strategy and Program Focus

 In 2013, USAID launched its Water and Development Strategy, the first in the Agency's history.
 The goal of the Strategy is to save lives and advance development through improvements in water supply, sanitation and hygiene (WASH), and sound water management for food security.
-The strategy designates 28 priority countries (mainly in Africa and Asia) for water assistance based on greatest needs and opportunities.
-For example, Ethiopia, Kenya, South Sudan, Nigeria, Liberia, and Indonesia are countries ranked in the water strategy as tier 1.
+The strategy designates priority countries (mainly in Africa and Asia) for water assistance based on greatest needs and opportunities.

-By 2018 the Strategy seeks to: improve health outcomes through sustainable WASH by providing 10 million people with sustainable access to an improved drinking water source and 6 million people with sustainable access to an improved sanitation facility.
-In addition USAID will manage water for agriculture sustainably and productively to enhance food security benefiting 2 million people.
+By 2018, the Strategy will improve health outcomes through sustainable WASH by providing 10 million people with sustainable access to improved drinking water sources and 6 million people with sustainable access to improved sanitation facilities.
+In addition, USAID will manage water for sustainable and productive agriculture to enhance food security and benefit 2 million people.